timiskhakov/timiskhakov.github.io/_posts/2022-12-21-trees-and-tribulations.md

 }
 ```

 The `Start` and `End` properties contain an interval that marks a substring within the string.
 In the algorithm description, this information was held by edges.
-The `SuffixLink` property is a suffix link pointing to another node.
-Its default value of `-1` indicates that there is no suffix link going out from the node.
+The `SuffixLink` property is a suffix link pointing to another node with the default value of `-1`, indicates that there is no suffix link going out from the node.
 Finally, `_children` represents the edges going out of the node.
 The `char` key indicates the direction and the `int` value holds the index of the node at the other end of the edge.

 We also need a method for calculating an incoming edge's length: